Sachin135/Custom-Storm-Drain-Sweeper-System/README.md

 Streets are turned into flooded rivers.
 Cars and pedestrians are unable to cross streets.
 Emergency response times are impeded.
 The culprit?
 Clogged storm drains.

-	Storm drains in my community are often blocked by twigs, snow, pebbles, grass clippings, trash, and, prominently leaves.
+	Storm drains in my community are often blocked by twigs, snow, pebbles, grass clippings, trash, and, most prominently, leaves.
 This problem is especially prevalent during the fall months, as trees shed their leaves, blocking the openings of the storm drains.
 There is a lack of preventative measures to address storm drain blockages and the reduction of drainage efficiency that these blockages cause.